 35) Soulshine Pizza Factory

 Live music and great pizza?
 Yes please!
-Soulshine Pizza Factory has 2 Tennessee locations (Nashville and Franklin) where they serve delicious pizzas like “the Marley”, “the Rainbow Warrior”, and “the Kitchen Sink”.
+Soulshine Pizza Factory is located a short drive from Nashville in Franklin, (Unfotunately the Nashville location closed) where they serve delicious pizzas like “the Marley”, “the Rainbow Warrior”, and “the Kitchen Sink”.
 Named after one of my favorite Allman Brothers Band songs, the restaurant is decorated with imagery of great musicians and carries that theme throughout.
 Take out is available too.

 36) Tomato Art Festival